baudelaine/ocp-esx/README.md

 ### Get controller dhcp address

-> :bulb: Wait for ctl vm to be up and display its DHCP address in the **3rd column**
+> :warning: Wait for ctl vm to be up and display its DHCP address in the **3rd column**
 > You may need to run script several times.

 	$WORKDIR/getVMAddress.sh | grep ctl